valdeezzee/IDS6938_FinalProject-/README.md

 With the implementation of Augmented Reality (AR) technology in conjunction with GPS devices and spatial recognition software, excavation site mapping of a grid could possibly be set-up easier and faster.
 Especially for time-critical exploration or limited funding operations (limited equipment, remote location), AR technology could offer an "accurate enough" approach for setting up a grid to use in an excavation.

-Approach:
+#### Approach:

 We are using a commercial smartphone and its integrated GPS and compass sensors as a baseline (being aware of the current inaccuracy injected in the GPS system) to use as the anchor/marker for the AR device.
 This marker, which knows its GPS coordinates and its direction/alignment (compared to true north) displays a recognizable picture/pattern on the display which the AR device (here: Microsoft HoloLens) can recognize and use to project a pattern onto the background/reality.

-First step: build an app with unity to visualize/show the coordinates of the internal GPS.
+First step: we build an app with unity to visualize/show the coordinates of the internal GPS.
 The format is LAT/LON coordinates.
-This data is exported/sent to a server from which the HoloLens can access this data.
+This data is exported/sent to a server from which the HoloLens will access this data.

 Second step: build a compass app in unity which shows the alignment of the smartphone in comparison to true north.
 We need the alignment to later calculate the coordinates of the grid.

 Third step: implement the marker functionality to be recognized into the HoloLens to use it with the smartphone.
 From this marker as a base, the grid will be projected.

+Forth step: The grid was built in unity and attached to the marker.
+The grid will be projected in alignment with the marker.

+#### Process:

+The smartphone has to be aligned with the compass app towards true north.
+After the compass has stabilized, the coordinates will be sent to the server by pressing the "Send Data" button on the lower part on the screen.
+This transmits the LAT/LON coordinates to the server, which in turn is supposed to send it to the HoloLens.
+After that, push the "Turn on Marker" button to activate the marker-screen.
+Tab the marker projection (by finger gesture) and the grid (currently with the dimensions: 0.4976m x 0.4976m)  will appear.
+It will appear "on top" of the phone/marker and be on the ground plane.
+After activating "Enable extended tracking" (by voice command) the HoloLens can move further away from the phone/marker.

+Problems we ran into:

+- The server does not communicate with the HoloLens directly, Microsoft requires certain agents to handle the communication, which was a problem that we were not able to resolve within the given time.

+- We used a smaller grid than intended since the HoloLens was easily blocked out by anything larger.
+We assumed it will be sufficient as a proof of concept.